davs3275/sbs/med/collier.md

 the knowledge of things human and divine, remembering even in your slightest action the connection these two have with each other.
-For without a regard for things divine, you will fail in your behaviour towards men ; and again, the reasoning holds for the other side of the argument.
+For without a regard for things divine, you will fail in your behaviour towards men; and again, the reasoning holds for the other side of the argument.

 ---